HannaLAguilar/TV_Script_RNN/README.md

 ### Hyperparameters

 A import task in the project is to set the hyperparameters.
 The two most important parameters that control the model are `hidden_dim` and  `n_layers`.
 The `n_layers` usually takes a values from 2 or 3.
 In this project it was set as 2.
-For `hidden_dim` values as 128, 256 or 512 are usual.
+For `hidden_dim`, values as 128, 256 or 512 are usual.

 The final hyperparameters were: